nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 To maintain existing compatibility the Docker containers are being built with `USER ROOT` and `WORK_DIR /root`

 The problem with this is that the container ends up writing files to your mounted path as root.
-Best practices would dictate that since there is no need for privilage escalation we can instead create a user and run under that context instead.
+Best practices would dictate that since there is no need for privilege escalation we can create a user and run under that context instead.

 In the event you wish to use the `--user=nanocurrency -w=/home/nanocurrency` flags the directory you mount should have permissions changed for uid:guid 1000:1000 using `sudo chown -R 1000:1000 <local_path>` and your mount flag will become `-v <local_path>:/home/nanocurrency`